 We conducted our audit in accordance with the International Auditing Standards (ISAs).
 Our responsibilities under those standards are further described in our Independent Auditors' report under section Auditors' responsibilities for the audit of the consolidated annual financial statements.
-We are independent of the Group in accordance with the Code of Ethics for Professional Accountants (IESBA Code), as well as in accordance with the ethical requirements relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
+We are independent of the Company in accordance with the Code of Ethics for Professional Accountants (with International Independence Standards), issued by International Ethics Standards Board for Accountants (IESBA) (IESBA Code), as well as in accordance with the ethical requirements relevant to our audit of the financial statements in Republic of Croatia, and we have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.